TomMonks/forecast-tools/README.md

 3. Implementation of scale-dependent and relative metrics to evaluate forecast prediction intervals
 4. Rolling forecast origin and sliding window for time series cross validation
 5. Built in daily level datasets
+6. An interactive plotting tool to visualise train test splits and forecasts.

 ## Ways to explore forecast-tools